The i-cord alone is used to make a thick cord of yarn. Use it for a purse handle, top of a hat, or for any time a long “rope” is needed.

 Scarves, blankets or other items knit back and forth may look best if the edge is done as follows:

 At the end of each row purl the last stitch.
-When beginning the next row slip the first stitch then do the pattern.
-Either incorporate that stitch to replace one in the pattern or add an additional stitch to the pattern.
+When beginning the next row slip the first stitch purl wise then do the pattern.
+Either incorporate that stitch to replace one in the pattern or add an additional stitch to the row.